doggodotrs/tutorials/README.md

 I share all of my code on GitHub, so everyone has free access to my code.

 ---
-### Ways to support this project
+### How to support this project

+The "doggo dot rs" YouTube channel is not monetized, so I'm not making any money from those videos.

+However, if you watched any of the videos in my collection and found them to be helpful, then please consider making a donation to help offset some of the expenses that were required to produce those videos.

-I am funding this project from my personal savings and from the generosity of donors like you.
+I am funding my YouTube channels from my personal savings and from the generosity of donors like you.

-I am seeking individuals and/or organizations who may be interested in supporting me to build a sustainable pipeline of open-source educational content to help grow the Rust community.

-All donations are being used to cover expenses related to creating more educational content.

 I thank you, in advance, for your consideration!

-The best way to support this project is to watch the videos on YouTube.

-You can also Like, Share and Comment.

-If you'd like to support the project financially, please consider making a donation using my Liberapay account.
+The best way to support these videos financially is by making a donation via my Liberapay account using this link:

-With Liberapay, you can make anonymous donations using several different payment options with multiple currencies:

 <noscript><a href="https://liberapay.com/julia4ta/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a></noscript>